Technology Assurance Group

 Always allocate time for questions and open discussion.
 This is also an excellent opportunity to gather feedback on your services and identify areas where you can improve.

-Best Practices for QBR Success
+Best Practices for SBR Success

 1. Know Your Audience